History of the Albania national football team: 1980–84: Return to competitions and nearly Qualified for the World Cup in Mexico in 1986

 After six years of virtually no international matches, Albania managed to return to international football, participating in the 1982 FIFA World Cup qualification.
 In Group 1, Albania managed to end above last place, which Finland got instead.
 They only win came in September 1980 against Finland thanks to the goals of Sefedin Braho and Millan Baçi.

 In the 1984 European Championship qualifiers, Albania finished in last place in their group of five teams.
 In 8 matches, Albania got 2 points, with 2 draws, 6 losses, and no wins.
 On the other hand, Albania had some impressive results against bigger teams.
 They lost 0–1 away to Turkey with the goal being scored in the 86th minute.
 In the next two games, Albania tied Northern Ireland to a scoreless draw and lost 1–2 to Germany, both at home.
 In the last three matches, Albania tied Turkey in the Qemal Stafa Stadium and lost 2–1 to Austria in Tirana.
 The last game of the competition was an away game to Germany.
-After 22 minutes, Albania went ahead 0–1 with a goal by Genc Tomorri.
-However, they were tied one minute later, and after Genc Tomorri was sent off by the referee after a simulation of Rudi Völler, Albania had to play for 60 minutes with one man down.
+After 22 minutes, Albania led 0–1 with a goal by Genc Tomorri.
+However, they were tied one minute later, and after Genc Tomorri was sent off by the referee after a simulation of Rudi Völler, Albania had to play one man down for 60 minutes.
 Eventually Albania lost 2–1 with the last goal being scored in the 79th minute.

 In the 1986 FIFA World Cup qualification Albania would face in this qualification Belgium, Poland and their rivals Greece.
 In the first match they faced Belgium in Brussels.
 The Albanians lost with 3-1 despite the equalizer from Bedri Omuri in the 71st minute.
 Albania would face away from home against Poland in the Stadion Stali Mielec.
 They drew the result through goals from Bedri Omuri and even the leading goal from Agustin Kola with 2-1 but at the end Poland scored again.
 Albania missing out on their first win, in this qualification.
 After that Albania famously beat Belgium at home with 2–0 in the Qemal Stafa Stadium.
 The goals were scored by Mirel Josa and Arben Minga securing Albania their first and only win in this qualification.
 As Albania loss their next two games against Greece away with 2-0 and against Poland at home close with 0–1.
 Missing out close to qualify for the 1986 FIFA World Cup.
 In their last match they faced Greece at home in Tirana.
 They go in front by a goal from Bedri Omuri but they couldn't hold on as Greece equalized the result in the 54th minute.
 At the end playing a 1–1 draw.
 Despite finishing their campaign with four points in the third place.
 Albania came close to qualify as they nearly beat every opponent in this Group.
 It was their most successful FIFA World Cup qualification in the history of Albania.